Perspicacity11/MakersWk7-JavascriptWebApps/contents/13_connecting_to_server.md

 # Fetching the notes list from a server

-In the previous section, you've learned how we can use `fetch` to send an HTTP request and retrieve data from an API.
+In the previous section, you've learned how we can use `fetch` to send an HTTP request and retrieve data from a remote server.

 You'll now use these learnings to make a new addition to the notes app, so **it loads the list of notes from a remote API**.